Model collapse

-Model collapse (Note: Also known by other names, such as "AI inbreeding", "AI cannibalism", "Habsburg AI", and "model autophagy disorder", abbreviated "MAD") is a phenomenon where machine learning models gradually degrade due to errors coming from uncurated training on the outputs of another model, such as prior versions of itself.
-Such outputs are known as synthetic data.
-It is a possible mechanism for mode collapse.
+In artificial intelligence, model collapse, also known as "AI inbreeding", "AI cannibalism", "Habsburg AI", and "model autophagy disorder" or "MAD", is the degradation of machine learning models from uncurated synthetic data, or from training on the outputs of another model, such as a prior versions of itself.
+It has colloquially been referred to as the AI version of mad cow disease, fundamentally caused by feeding something to itself.
+It is unclear to what extent the model collapse threatens the long-term development of AI models, and techniques have been proposed to mitigate the effect.

+Characteristics

-Shumailov et al. coined the term and described two specific stages to the degradation: early model collapse and late model collapse:
+Shumailov et al. coined the term to describe two specific stages to the degradation of machine learning models: early model collapse and late model collapse: